This post was updated on October 13, 2022.

-To give you a head start, we’re diving into the three main types of CRM software to help you choose the best one for your business.
+Determining what type of CRM you need is a great place to start.
+To help you on your way, we’re diving into the 3 main types of CRM software to help you choose the best 1 for your business.

 What are the different types of CRM?

-There are three main types of CRM software:
+There are 3 main types of CRM software:

 - Operational CRM: Uses sales and marketing automation to give you a complete view of each customer’s journey.